Family: Adenoviridae

 Genome organization and replication

-The proteins encoded by an barthadenovirus genome are summarized in Table 1 Barthadenovirus (Vrati et al., 1996).
-The central part of the barthadenovirus genome is similar to that of mastadenoviruses (except that there are no protein V and IX genes), whereas the proteins encoded by the extremities of the genomes differ markedly (Vrati et al., 1996, Hess et al., 1997, Farkas et al., 2008, Pénzes et al., 2014, To et al., 2014, Miller et al., 2017, Pénzes et al., 2020b).
+The central part of the barthadenovirus genome is similar to that of mastadenoviruses (except that there are no protein V and IX genes), whereas the proteins encoded by the extremities of the genomes differ markedly (Vrati et al., 1996, Hess et al., 1997, Farkas et al., 2008, Pénzes et al., 2014, To et al., 2014, Miller et al., 2017, Pénzes et al., 2020b, Kumagai et al., 2021, Matsvay et al., 2021, Zheng et al., 2024).
 The left end of the genome carries a gene for p32K, a unique structural protein.
-At this end, gene LH1 is also unique to the genus but is not present in all members (it seems to be missing in the avian barthadenoviruses).
+At this end, gene LH1 is also unique to the genus but is not present in all members (it seems to be missing in all the avian barthadenoviruses) (Kraberger et al., 2022).
 LH2 is another genus-specific gene (Menéndez-Conejero et al., 2017).
 The right end of the genome contains genes that are related to each other, suggestive of gene duplication.
-There are two E4 34K gene homologs (E4.2 and E4.3), and one to six RH gene homologues.
+There are two E4 34K gene homologs (E4.2 and E4.3), and one to seven RH gene homologues.
 At this end of the genome, genes E4.1 and RH0–RH6 are also unique to the genus but are not present in all members.
-The proteins encoded by genes LH3 and E4.3 (and its paralog, E4.2) show limited similarity to mastadenovirus proteins E1B 55K and E4 34K, respectively, and (attached to each other) have been proposed to play a similar role, i.e. targeting cellular proteins for degradation (Gilson et al., 2016).
+The proteins encoded by genes LH3 and E4.3 (and its paralogue, E4.2) show limited similarity to mastadenovirus proteins E1B 55K and E4 34K, respectively, and (attached to each other) have been proposed to play a similar role, i.e. targeting cellular proteins for degradation (Gilson et al., 2016).

-No immunomodulatory genes such as those found in the mastadenovirus E3 region have yet been identified.
-DAdV-1 and PsAdV-3 have a unique region at the far right end of the genome, with seven and six uncharacterized ORFs, respectively.
-Six and five of these are different in these two barthadenoviruses and may be avian host-specific, whereas both viruses have ORF1, which is shared by LAdV-2 and BDAdV-1, both of these reptile barthadenoviruses having also five further genes (not identical) in this region (Pénzes et al., 2014, Pénzes et al., 2020b).
-ORF4 and ORF5 of PsAdV-3 are related to each other and also to ORF2 of the aviadenoviruses psittacine adenovirus 1 (PsAdV-1) and psittacine adenovirus 4 (PsAdV-4), and ORF52 of the aviadenoviruses pigeon adenovirus 1 (PiAdV-1), and pigeon adenovirus 2.
-(In these two psittacine and two pigeon aviadenovirus types, these four homologous genes localize at the far left end of the genome instead of the right end).
+No immunomodulatory genes such as those present in the mastadenovirus E3 region have yet been identified.
+DAdV-1 and PsAdV-3 have a unique region at the far-right end of the genome that contains seven and six uncharacterized ORFs, respectively.
+Six and five of these are different in these two barthadenoviruses, respectively, and may be avian host-specific, whereas both viruses have ORF1, which is shared by LAdV-2 and BDAdV-1.
+Both of these reptile barthadenoviruses have also five further genes in this region; these are not homologous with those in the other lizard adenoviruses (Pénzes et al., 2014, Pénzes et al., 2020b).
+ORF4 and ORF5 of PsAdV-3 are related to each other and also to ORF2 of the aviadenoviruses psittacine adenovirus 1 (PsAdV-1) and psittacine adenovirus 4 (PsAdV-4), and ORF52 of the aviadenoviruses pigeon adenovirus 1 (PiAdV-1) and pigeon adenovirus 2.
+In these four aviadenovirus types (the two psittacine and two pigeon AdVs), these four homologous genes are located at the far-left end of the genome instead of the right end as they are in the barthadenoviruses.
 This unique region of DAdV-1 also contains a VA RNA gene that may be homologous to that of the aviadenovirus fowl adenovirus 1 (FAdV-1).
-The recently described BDAdV-1 genome harbours three genes in this region that encode proteins of the C-type lectin-like domain superfamily (Pénzes et al., 2020b).
-The protein named ORF3 in this virus has a CTLD group II-like domain architecture displaying structural similarity to natural killer cell surface receptors and with an alphaherpesvirus virulence factor gene for neurotropism, UL45.
+The BDAdV-1 genome harbours three genes in this region that encode proteins of the C-type lectin-like domain superfamily (Pénzes et al., 2020b).
+The protein named ORF3 in BDAdV-1 has a CTLD group II-like domain architecture displaying structural similarity to natural killer cell surface receptors and to an alphaherpesvirus virulence factor for neurotropism, UL45.

 Biology